Consumers should feel valued and part of the organisation.

 This relates both to individual practice as well as how consumers are supported and feel safe in their contribution and leadership.

 The responsibility for consumer engagement should sit at the most senior level of an organisation to be truly effective.
 This demonstrates an intent to support authentic collaboration.
 Ideally a designated role should be allocated to assist in supporting and enabling engagement practices.

-The VCCC has a Cancer Consumer Advisory Committee, headed by an independent Chair, which reports into the Board - and is part of the VCCC distributed leadership team.
-The Consumer Engagement Manager role sits in the VCCC Strategic Initiatives and Quality team.
+The VCCC Alliance has a Cancer Consumer Advisory Committee, headed by an independent Chair, which reports into the Board - and is part of the VCCC Alliance distributed leadership team.
+The Consumer Engagement Manager role sits in the VCCC Alliance Strategic Initiatives and Quality team.